sbreiler/laravel-localization/README.md

-# Easily show values in localizated version
+# Easily show values in localized version

 *__!!
 This repository is in an early stage, don't use it in production - subject to change !!__*